 - Drive .8 miles and turn left onto Richards Ave.

-- Cross the river and turn right onto NY-418 W/River St.
+- Cross the river and turn right onto NY-418 W/River St and continue across the river

-- Turn right onto Athol Rd. after .25 miles
+- Turn right onto Athol Rd. and continue for 1.7 miles

-- Turn left onto Garnett Lake Rd, Co.
-Rd 72
+- Turn left onto Garnet Lake Road S (CO 72)

-- Drive 1.2 miles and turn right onto Ski Hi Rd.
+- Drive 1.2 miles and turn right onto Ski Hi Road

 Rocks, rocks and more rocks!
 Crane Mountain is a steep, rocky hike which makes it both challenging and more interesting for the little ones.